 The pelvic floor forms the bottom boundary of the abdominopelvic cavity and an integral part of the body's core muscles.
 Pelvic floor muscles work synergistically with abdominal and back muscles to support the spine and maintain core stability, the ability to control position and movement of the trunk.
-Strong and stable core muscles are also important for ensuring the production and transfer of forces involved in maintaining continence.
-Coactivation of the abdominal muscles contributes to the generation of a strong PFM contraction [25].
+Strong and stable core muscles are also important for ensuring the production and transfer of forces involved Co-activation maintaining continence. abdominal muscles contributes to the generation of a strong PFM contraction [25].
 Several clinical studies concluded that an addition of abdominal and core stability training to the PFM training results in significantly better improvement of SUI symptoms compared to PFM training alone [24, 26-29].